envoyproxy/nighthawk/docs/root/overview.md

 ### nighthawk_client

 The CLI interface of the Nighthawk client.
-It will synthesize traffic according to the requested configuration and report results in the requested output format.
+It synthesizes traffic according to the requested configuration and report results in the requested output format.

 ### nighthawk_service

 Nighthawk’s gRPC service is able to execute load tests, and report results.
-Under the hood it shared much of the code of nighthawk_client, and effectively it allows you to efficiently perform remote back-to-back executions of that.
+Under the hood it shares much of the code of nighthawk_client, and effectively it allows to efficiently perform remote back-to-back executions of that.

 ### nighthawk_test_server